horaios/fedora-coreos-example/README.md

 - [ssh](https://www.openssh.com) SSH implementation

 A way to provide TLS and SSH certificates.
-You can use [simple-ca](https://github.com/horaios/simple-file-ca) to get started quickly and without modifying the scripts if you simply want to get started quickly and play around.
+You can use [simple-ca](https://github.com/horaios/simple-file-ca) to get started quickly and without modifying the scripts if you simply want to play around.

+### macOS

 GNU compatible `base64` is required, for example available via: